wangwenx190/framelesshelper/README.md

 - Window management: It is now possible to close the window (the dtor is executed) and show it again without breaking the frameless functionalities.
 - Theme: It is now possible to force a desired theme instead of always respecting the system theme.
 - Build system: The [**Ninja Multi-Config**](https://cmake.org/cmake/help/latest/generator/Ninja%20Multi-Config.html) generator is fully supported now, finally!
+- Docs: There have been some improvements of the build instructions.
 - Routine bug fixes and internal refactorings.

 ## Highlights v2.3